geo-python/site/source/lessons/L2/git-basics.rst

     **A common mistake during this course is that you have accidentally cloned the template repository in stead of your own/your teams repository.**

     You can read more about managing remotes `in here <https://git-scm.com/book/en/v2/Git-Basics-Working-with-Remotes>`__.

+.. admonition:: Master branch

+    **Branches and branching** are powerful features in Git that allow maintaining parallel versions of the same project.
+    During this course you don't need to worry too much about branches.
+However, it is good to understand that **we are working on the master branch of our repository**.
+For example, when using the ``git push`` command, the full syntax is ``git push origin master`` which means that we are pushing the changes to the master branch of the remote repository called origin.
+Read more about git branches `in here <https://git-scm.com/docs/git-branch>`__.

 What to do case of conflicts?